-In some contract documents, it is clearly stated that the change order value should not increase above 10% of the total value of the project.
-It may be variable but normally it is mentioned to avoid any conflicts later.
+In some contract documents, it is clearly stated that the change order value should not increase above 10% of the project’s total value.
+It may be variable, but normally it is mentioned to avoid any conflicts later.
 Change orders are inevitable in any project.
 It should be documented even it is just changed in color.
-The change order should be collected 100% upfront this is standard says.
+The change order should be collected 100% upfront.
+This is what standard says.

 Benefits Change Orders

-Change orders look annoying to either or both parties but there are benefits but the major benefit is it helps to avoid final deliverable rejection from the owner.
+Change orders look annoying to either or both parties, but there are benefits, but the major benefit is avoiding final deliverable rejection from the owner.

 To maintain a change order form helps in this cause.
 Change Order form template is always the same within the organization to keep the harmony.

-Every project has some issues regarding design change or any other major attribute but frequent change is always not good.
-It shows a lack of commitment by the client & he is not clear about his requirements as a change order is “Amendment into the Contract on later stage”.
+Every project has issues regarding design change or any other major attribute, but frequent change is always not good.
+It shows a lack of commitment by the client & he is not clear about his requirements as a change order is “Amendment into the Contract on a later stage.”
 However, less than 10% amount change orders are reasonable & help for the acceptable deliverable to the customer.